Almost Envy-Free Allocations with Connected Bundles: Preliminaries

-Let $N=[n]$ be a finite set of \emph{agents} and $G=(V,E)$ be an undirected finite graph.
-We refer to the vertices in $V$ as \emph{goods} or \emph{items}.
-A subset $I$ of $V$ is \emph{connected} if it induces a connected subgraph $G[I]$ of $G$.
-We write $\calC(V) \subseteq 2^V$ for the set of connected subsets of $V$.
+For each natural number $s \in \bbN$, write $[s]=\{1,2,\ldots,s\}$.
+Let $N=[n]$ be a finite set of \emph{agents} and $G=(V,E)$ be an undirected finite graph, where $V=\{v_1,v_2,\ldots,v_m\}$.
+The vertices in $V$ correspond to \emph{items}.
+A subset $I$ of $V$ is \emph{connected} if it induces a connected subgraph of $G$.
+We write $\calC(V)$ for the set of connected subsets of $V$.
 We call a set $I \in \calC(V)$ a (connected) \emph{bundle}.
 Each agent $i \in N$ has a \emph{valuation function} $u_i: \calC(V) \rightarrow \mathbb R$ over connected bundles, which we will always assume to be \emph{monotonic}, that is, $X \subseteq Y$ implies $u_i(X) \leq u_i(Y)$.
 We also assume that $u_i(\emptyset)=0$ for each $i \in N$.
 Monotonicity implies that items are \emph{goods}; we do not consider bads (or chores) in this paper.
-We say that an agent $i \in N$ \emph{weakly prefers} bundle $X$ to bundle $Y$ if $u_i(X) \geq u_i(Y)$; also, agent $i \in N$ \emph{strictly prefers} bundle $X$ to bundle $Y$ if $u_i(X) > u_i(Y)$. \footnote{Our arguments only operate based on agents' ordinal preferences over bundles, and the (cardinal) valuation functions are only used for notational convenience.
-One exception, perhaps, is in Algorithm~\ref{alg:leximin-ef1} where we calculate a leximin allocation, but the algorithm can be applied after choosing an arbitrary utility function consistent with the ordinal preferences.} A (connected) \emph{allocation} is a function~$A : N \to \calC(V)$ assigning to each agent $i\in N$ a connected bundle $A(i) \in \calC(V)$ such that each item occurs in exactly one agent's bundle, i.e., $\bigcup_{i\in N} A(i) = V$ and $A(i) \cap A(j) = \emptyset$ whenever $i\neq j$.
+We say that an agent $i \in N$ \emph{weakly prefers} bundle $X$ to bundle $Y$ if $u_i(X) \geq u_i(Y)$. \footnote{Our arguments only operate based on agents' ordinal preferences over bundles, and the (cardinal) valuation functions are only used for notational convenience.
+One exception, perhaps, is in Algorithm~\ref{alg:leximin-ef1} where we calculate a leximin allocation, but the algorithm can be applied after choosing an arbitrary utility function consistent with the ordinal preferences.} A (connected) \emph{allocation}~$A : N \to \calC(V)$ assigns each agent $i\in N$ a connected bundle $A(i) \in \calC(V)$ such that each item occurs in exactly one bundle, i.e., $\bigcup_{i\in N} A(i) = V$ and $A(i) \cap A(j) = \emptyset$ when $i\neq j$.
+We often write $I^i$ for the bundle $A(i)$ assigned to agent $i$.